SONOWORLD : tuberculosis abdominal

 Telangiectatic Focal Nodular Hyperplasia

-A 50 year old woman presented to the ER with severe abdominal pain and vomiting.
+A 3 year old child presented with abdominal distention of 2 months duration.
 An ultrasound was performed.

 Terms of Service and Disclaimer